Thapakornd/next-pwa-app-router-example/README.md

 ## Before Started

-First, change my icons to yours in public and manifest.
+First, add your icon in public and map to manifest.
 This is example repo for example PWA in next.js with "next-pwa" lib.

 ```